tfabris/Close-Encounters-Mothership-Scanner/README.md

 - https://github.com/tfabris/Close-Encounters-Mothership-Scanner

 ### Notes:
+- This code is a work in progress, it doesn't fully simulate the original effect... yet.
+See the [issues page](../../issues) if you want to know what's still to-do.
 - Most of the explanation of the LED code details can be found in the file [Close Encounters Mothership Scanner.h](Close%20Encounters%20Mothership%20Scanner.h)
 - This code is intended for use with CRGBW LED strips.
 Note the "W" at the end